-Your favorite trigger-happy, quarter-guzzling arcade game is transported to your living room with this difficult SWAT shooter, available on App Lab or SideQuest.
+Your favorite trigger-happy, quarter-guzzling arcade shooter is transported to your living room thanks to App Lab or SideQuest.
 In solo or co-op with a friend, you'll take on groups of terrorists on various maps.
 Be careful when you stand up from cover as barrages of bullets fly, but also be careful not to blind fire and hit hostages instead!
 This is a challenging, replayable title that drives you to improve your reflexes and strategy, making it one of the best App Lab games.

 Improved graphics, same zany action

-The first game has a cartoonish graphics engine, but the developers upped the visual quality in the sequel while keeping the same physical SWAT-shooter gameplay.
+The first game used a cartoonish graphics engine, but the developers upped the visual quality in the sequel while keeping the same physical SWAT-shooter gameplay.
 New difficulty modes, bosses, weapons, and customization options make this game a more complete experience.
 Duck and dodge your way through levels and save the day!

 Turn-based action RPG

 Explore The Stack, a procedurally generated, cyberpunk dungeon full of random environments and enemies as a fighter, mage, or thief.
-The further you climb in-world, the tougher the enemies, so you must level up your stats RPG-style, then dive into battle and duck and weave to dodge their attacks before you can take them out on your turn.
+The further you climb in-world, the tougher the enemies, so you must level up your stats RPG-style, then dive into battle.
 You'll get a decent workout dodging and defeating foes in first-person, then switch to third-person to navigate the world.
 It's a promising indie RPG that's still regularly adding new content.